 Table of Contents

-A high voltage isolation transformer is a device that protects precision electrical equipment and the human body from abnormal voltage caused by large current inflows (lightning surges) due to lightning strikes and power line accidents.
+A high-voltage isolation transformer is a device that protects precision electrical equipment and the human body from abnormal voltage caused by large current inflows (lightning surges) due to lightning strikes and power line accidents.

 A lightning arrester (SPD) is also used to protect equipment from abnormal voltages.
-While surge arresters protect electrical equipment by discharging lightning surges to the ground, high voltage isolation transformer protect equipment from lightning surges by insulating it with a transformer while discharging lightning surges to the ground.
+While surge arresters protect electrical equipment by discharging lightning surges to the ground, high voltage isolation transformers protect equipment from lightning surges by insulating it with a transformer while discharging lightning surges to the ground.

-High voltage isolation transformers are used in a variety of locations.
+High-voltage isolation transformers are used in a variety of locations.
 The following are examples of applications.

 High voltage isolation transformers are also installed between the power line and the protected equipment to protect the equipment from abnormal voltage.